gudapatimonika2002-blip/dvwa-bruteforce-detection/README.md

 This project is relevant to:

 - **Cybersecurity** – understanding how attacks appear in server logs and how to detect them
-- **Digital Forensics** – collecting, preserving, and interpreting log-based evidence
+- **Digital Forensics** – collecting, preservation, and interpretion of log-based evidence
 - **System/Network Administration** – learning how to monitor authentication activity and design defenses

 **Why we chose this topic:**

 - It is hands-on but safe to perform in a local lab environment.
 - It connects directly to real-world attack techniques.
-- It helps build practical skills in:
+- It helps to build practical skills in:
   - Working with vulnerable web apps (DVWA)
   - Understanding HTTP requests and status codes
   - Reading and interpreting Apache logs